Fintan-McEvoy/texture/README.md

 # texture
-Texture analysis for ultarsound images submitted to Frontiers in Veterinary Science
+Texture analysis for ultrasound images submitted to Frontiers in Veterinary Science